-- Low total serum alkaline phosphatase activity (see chart below for typical lowest normal reference values) AND - One of the following: - Radiographic evidence supporting the diagnosis of hypophosphatasia OR An elevated substrate of tissue non-specific alkaline phosphatase (TNSALP), including but not limited to pyridoxal-5 ́-phosphate (PLP), inorganic
+Radiographic evidence\ supporting the diagnosis of hypophosphatasia OR An elevated substrate of tissue non-specific alkaline phosphatase (TNSALP). - including but not limited to pyridoxal-5'-phosphate (PLP), inorganic - pyrophosphate (PPi), or phosphoethanolamine (PEA) in serum, tissues, or urine

 Table 2.
 Typical Lowest Normal Reference Values for Serum Alkaline Phosphatase Activity in North America